thoni56/c-xrefactory/README.md

 Java 8 it will also be parsed for all Java standard library symbols.
 Unfortunately later versions does not store JRE in a standardized format (which was Jar-files with class files) so `c-xrefactory` cannot read it.
-You can still compile with Java > 8 and use `c-xrefactory` with a Java 8 JRE.
+You can still compile with Java &gt; 8 and use `c-xrefactory` with a Java 8 JRE.

 As there are good Java tools available with refactoring support I'm thinking of removing all Java support from `c-xrefactory` since that